 Golden Gate National Recreation Area

-The Golden Gate Bridge is surrounded by the Golden Gate National Recreation Area, a vast expanse of natural beauty.
+The Golden Gate National Recreation Area, a vast expanse of natural beauty, surrounds the Golden Gate Bridge.
 This national park offers stunning vistas, coastal landscapes, and diverse ecosystems.

-Visitors can explore scenic trails, sandy beaches, and lush forests within the park.
+Visitors can explore the park’s scenic trails, sandy beaches, and lush forests.
 The proximity of the Golden Gate Bridge to this recreational area provides opportunities for nature enthusiasts and outdoor activities.

 Marin Headlands